django-oscar/django-oscar/docs/source/topics/customisation.rst

 ==================================  ====================  ====================================  ========================
 Goals vs. necessary steps           Override model class  Override view class (or change URLs)  Override any other class
 ==================================  ====================  ====================================  ========================
-Create app with same label          Necessary             Necessary                             Necessary Custom Shop class                   Not necessary         Necessary                             Not necessary Custom Application class            Not necessary         Necessary                             Not necessary Override app in ``INSTALLED_APPS``  Necessary             Not necessary                         Necessary
+Python module with same label       Necessary             Necessary                             Necessary Custom root and local ``app.py``    Not necessary         Necessary                             Not necessary Add as Django app                   Necessary             Not necessary                         Necessary
 ==================================  ====================  ====================================  ========================

 If more complex changes are desired, it is usually easiest to do all of the